Best Merchant Account Providers

 Are There Different Types of Merchant Accounts?

-There are 4 different types of merchant accounts that you could use in your business:
+There are 4 different types of merchant accounts you could use in your business:

 1. Aggregate Merchant Accounts

-If you run a small business, the aggregate merchant account option is a great choice to pursue.
-There are typically zero set-up costs and zero monthly costs.
+If you run a small business, the aggregate merchant account option is a great choice as there are typically no set-up costs and or monthly costs.

 In a way, an aggregate merchant account acts as a shared merchant account, teaming you up with other businesses of a similar nature in a pool.
 This payment processing method ensures that your merchant account fees remain low so your business can prosper.